-On 14 September 2020, as part of its increasing focus on the issue of forced labor, US Customs and Border Protection (CBP) issued five Withhold Release Orders (WROs) on goods it alleges were produced with forced labor in violation of 19 USC § 1307.
-This statute, commonly referred to as the “Forced Labor Ban,” prohibits the importation of goods into the US that are mined, manufactured, or produced using any form of forced, convict, or indentured labor.
-The five WROs issued targeted certain hair, apparel, cotton, and computer products from China.
+On 14 September 2020, as part of its increasing focus on the issue of forced labour, US Customs and Border Protection (CBP) issued five Withhold Release Orders (WROs) on goods it alleges were produced with forced labour in violation of 19 USC § 1307.
+This statute, commonly referred to as the “Forced Labor Ban,” prohibits the importation of goods into the US that are mined, manufactured, or produced using any form of forced, convict, or indentured labour.
+The five WROs issued targeted certain hair, apparel, cotton and computer products from China.

 Inclusive of these five WROs, CBP has now taken enforcement actions under the Forced Labor Ban 25 times since 2016, when it began increasing its enforcement of this law.
 CBP has also messaged its intentions to continue ramping up its enforcement activities in this area during the CBP Virtual Trade Week session it presented on 9 September 2020.

 The US enforces the Forced Labor Ban primarily through two mechanisms: penalties and WROs, as further described below.